christianbundy/drewdevault.com/content/blog/Shell-literacy.md

 Shell literacy is one of the most important skills you ought to possess as a programmer.
 The Unix shell is one of the most powerful ideas ever put to code, and should be second nature to you as a programmer.
-No other tool is nearly as effective at commanding your computer to complex tasks quickly &mdash; or at storing them as scripts you can use later.
+No other tool is nearly as effective at commanding your computer to perform complex tasks quickly &mdash;
+or at storing them as scripts you can use later.

 In my workflow, I use Vim as my editor, and Unix as my "IDE".
 I don't trick out [my vimrc](https://git.sr.ht/~sircmpwn/dotfiles/tree/master/.vimrc) to add a